NormalNvim/NormalNvim/README.md

 * Prepare promos.

 ## Roadmap
+* Version v2 of the website should look considerably better.
 * We are currently in a stable state.
 * Once selene add [this](https://github.com/Kampfkarren/selene/issues/224) and [this](https://github.com/Kampfkarren/selene/issues/524) and [this](https://github.com/Kampfkarren/selene/pull/591), let's add the new rules.